OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 In all cases, the web developer must be able to effectively test the application during development with frequent changes to source files and data.
-Confusion about which version of code and data are used can waste time during development.
+Confusion about which version of code and data are being used can waste time during development.

 The development environment typically includes a way to run a local web server to serve the application files.
 If the application uses only core technologies (HTML, CSS, JavaScript), then it is convenient to